kzu/corebuild/docs/index.md

   /   _  _ _|__)   .| _|
   \__(_)| (-|__)|_|||(_|

-  Standard: YES √ (Configure, Build, Test and Run targets supported)
+  Standard: YES √ (Configure, Build and Test targets supported)

   Properties:
         - Configuration: Configuration to use for Build.
 Defaults to 'Debug' if empty.